 The MPEEM aggregates the present value of the incremental risk-adjusted after-tax cash flows attributable only to the subject intangible asset as of the Valuation Date.
 The IPR&D Assets were determined to be the key assets acquired, and as such, RNA relied on the MPEEM in determining fair value indication for the IPR&D Assets.
 Furthermore, considering the nature and the stage of development of the IPR&D Assets, we applied the rNPV Method to calculate the cash flows within the MPEEM.

 IPR&D Assets – Overall Methodology

-The MPEEM methodology applied here involves the following key components:
+The RFR methodology applied here involves the following key components:

 Table 2: Cash Flow Structure for MPEEM